Where We Work

 Main sectors of intervention today

-In Venezuela, COOPI promotes protection activities on multiple levels:
+In Venezuela, COOPI promotes protection activities at various levels:

-• AWARENESS CAMPAIGNS ON GENDER-BASED VIOLENCE AND FOR VICTIMS OF TRAFFICKING, SHARING PREVENTION, REPORTING, LEGAL AND PSYCHOSOCIAL ASSISTANCE MEASURES;
+• AWARENESS CAMPAIGNS ON GENDER-BASED VIOLENCE AND SUPPORT FOR VICTIMS OF TRAFFICKING, SHARING PREVENTION MEASURES, REPORTING MECHANISMS, AND PROVIDING LEGAL AND PSYCHOSOCIAL SUPPORT.

-• RECEPTION AND DIRECT ASSISTANCE TO MIGRANTS, VICTIMS OF VIOLENCE, EXPLOITATION, AND ABUSE;
+• RECEPTION AND DIRECT ASSISTANCE FOR MIGRANTS, VICTIMS OF VIOLENCE, EXPLOITATION AND ABUSE.

-• IMPROVEMENT OF “SAFE SPACES” AND ACCESS TO CASE MANAGEMENT SERVICES FOR VICTIMS OF GENDER-BASED VIOLENCE AND/OR CASES OF TRAFFICKING AND SMUGGLING, IN CONDITIONSOF SEVERE VULNERABILITY;
+• IMPROVEMENTE OF "SAFE SPACES" AND ACCESS TO CASE MANAGEMENT SERVICES FOR VICTIMS OF GENDER-BASED VIOLENCE AND/OR TRAFFICKING AND ILLICIT TRAFFICKING CASES IN CONDITIONS OF SEVERE VULNERABILITY.

-• PSYCHOSOCIAL SUPPORT FOR CHILDREN, CAREGIVERS, AND WORKERS IN SITUATIONS OF VIOLENCE AGAINST MINORS;
+• PSYCHOSOCIAL SUPPORT FOR CHILDREN, CSAREGIVERS, AND WORKERS IN SITUATIONS INVOLVING VIOLENCE AGAINST MINORS.

-• PROFESSIONAL TRAINING AND SUPPORT TO WOMEN’S COOPERATIVES OF VIOLENCE SURVIVORS FOR THE COLLECTION AND TREATMENT OF SOLID WASTE, PROMOTING CIRCULAR ECONOMY INITIATIVES;
+• PROFESSIONAL TRAINING AND SUPPORT FOR WOMEN SURVIVORS IN COOPERATIVE VENTURES FOR SOLID WASTE COLLECTION AND TREATMENT, PROMOTING CIRCULAR ECONOMY INITIATIVES.

-• STRENGTHENING THE CAPACITIES OF GOVERNMENT OFFICIALS AND CIVIL SOCIETY ORGANIZATIONS IN ACTIVITIES FOR THE PROTECTION AGAINST SEXUAL AND GENDER-BASED VIOLENCE, TRAFFICKING, AND SMUGGLING OF PERSONS.
+• STRENGHTENING THE CAPACITIES OF INSTITUTIONAL OFFICIALS AND CIVIL SOCIETY ORGANIZATIONS IN PROTECTION ACTIVITIES AGAINST SEXUAL AND GENDER-BASED VIOLENCE, TRAFFICKING AND ILLICIT TRAFFICKING OF PERSONS.

 2024